icosa-foundation/open-brush-docs/user-guide.md

 ### **Add a reference image or 3D model**

-If you want to see an image or 3D model while you paint in Tilt Brush, you can add it to your scene.
+If you want to see an image or 3D model while you paint in Open Brush, you can add it to your scene.
 You can move, change, or delete reference images.

 #### **Add a reference image**

-1. On a computer, copy a PNG or JPG file to Documents/Tilt Brush/Media Library/Images.
+1. On a computer, copy a PNG or JPG file to Documents/Open Brush/Media Library/Images.
-2. In Tilt Brush, make sure you are in Advanced Mode.
+2. In Open Brush, make sure you are in Advanced Mode.
 3. Go to the Menu panel \(below your palette\) and select **"More Options..."** **&gt;** **Labs &gt; Local Media Library &gt; Local Images**.
 4. Switch between selecting images and models using the icons in the top left.

 **Add a 3D model**

-1. On a computer, copy .obj files to Documents/Tilt Brush/Media Library/Models.
+1. On a computer, copy .obj files to Documents/Open Brush/Media Library/Models.
-2. In Tilt Brush, make sure you are in Advanced Mode.
+2. In Open Brush, make sure you are in Advanced Mode.
 3. Go to the Menu panel \(below your palette\) and select **"More Options..."** **&gt; Labs &gt; Local Media Library &gt; Local Models**.
 4. Switch between selecting images and models using the icons in the top left.